BM 550x180x70 [4x M8] - magnetic beam

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Wide application in modern technologies – find application in HDD drives, electric motors, medical equipment or other advanced devices.
+- Wide application in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: